-HTC, a company best known for its smartphones, is entering into the market of wireless headphones which is proving to be a profitable market.
+HTC, a company best known for its smartphones, is entering the market of wireless headphones which is proving to be a profitable market.
 The U.S. Telecommunications Administration (FCC) database has revealed the first information regarding HTC’s new earphones called HTC U Ear headphones.

 Although HTC was better known for manufacturing Android smartphones, it quickly faded into the background, and since then the company has started to rebuild its position in the market.
 As of now, they are trying to venture into the territory of wireless earphones